-Wisdom, you ask?
-Yes, wisdom.
 I know, you will wonder what does wisdom have to do with cleaning the house?
 So, let me explain.
 All these years, I was hell-bent on keeping my physical surroundings clean.
 Not a speck of dirt could I tolerate.
-Things had to be in their rightful place, in order.
+Things had to be in their rightful place and no junk lying around and taking up precious space in any of the rooms.
 I am particular about it even now, but to a lesser degree.
-But, of late, I have realised that it’s what’s inside me that needs to be put in order than what’s outside!
+But, of late, I have realised that it’s what’s inside my mind that needs to be put in order than what’s outside!
 So, you see now?
 Wisdom!

-And, it is this wisdom that makes me take spring-cleaning my self more seriously than spring-cleaning my house.
+And, it is this wisdom that makes me take de-cluttering my mental rooms more seriously than de-cluttering my house.

 There are scores of things–clutter, actually–that need to be cleared from our heads; tossed out just like the junk we don’t need.
-Sharing here some that we all need to get rid of.
+Sharing here some changes we need to make in ourselves.

-Next in line is negativity.
-A negative attitude, is what pulls us down.
+Negativity: A negative attitude, is what pulls us down.
 Like the other day, when hubby informed me that his colleagues wanted to taste some home-baked cookies.
-Not having baked cookies in a long time, I had lost confidence in myself – my emphatic words, “They won’t come out right!” , further strengthened my resolve of not baking those at all.
+Not having baked cookies in a long time, I had lost confidence in myself – my emphatic, “They won’t come out right!” , further strengthened my resolve of not baking those at all.
 Hubby was quick to reprimand me and saw to it that I baked the cookies.
 Surprisingly, for me, they came out perfect.
 His colleagues enjoyed them and placed orders for a couple of batches!

-The other thing I need to get rid of – we all need to get rid of – is being a people-pleaser.
-Yes, I admit, sometimes I do it.
+Stop being a people-pleaser: Yes, I admit, sometimes I do it.
 It became a habit after I got married and found I had a MIL who – I felt – needed to be kept happy.
 I used to be scared of things going wrong and she getting disturbed (she was a patient of schizophrenia).
 So, everything I did, I did to please her, keep her happy – as if that was going to help!
 It was an illness and anything could trigger an “episode”.
 But, I was naive, and scared, and wanted her to be peaceful.
 So, pleasing her became a habit.
 And, now, even after her passing, I am unable to shed that habit, try as I might.

 Working on ourselves is never easy.
 There are days when we have it all sorted out.
 But, there are also days when everything goes against us.
 Every damn thing!
 And, it is on these very days when we need to gather ourselves, our courage and just push ourselves ahead.
 Come what may, we need to keep moving ahead; turning back is not an option, is it?

-So, keep going, my love.
-For the sake of YOU!
+So, keep going, my lovelies, for the sake of YOU!

 Linking this post to The WriteTribe Problogger October 2017 Blogging Challenge.